Virtual knot

 In knot theory, a virtual knot is a generalization of knots in 3-dimensional Euclidean space, R^{3}, to knots in thickened surfaces $\Sigma \times [0,1]$ modulo an equivalence relation called stabilization/destabilization.
 Here $\Sigma$ is required to be closed and oriented.
 Virtual knots were first introduced by Kauffman (1999).

 Overview

 In the theory of classical knots, knots can be considered equivalence classes of knot diagrams under the Reidemeister moves.
 Likewise a virtual knot can be considered an equivalence of virtual knot diagrams that are equivalent under generalized Reidemeister moves.
 Virtual knots allow for the existence of, for example, knots whose Gauss codes which could not exist in 3-dimensional Euclidean space.
 A virtual knot diagram is a 4-valent planar graph, but each vertex is now allowed to be a classical crossing or a new type called virtual.
 The generalized moves show how to manipulate such diagrams to obtain an equivalent diagram; one move called the semi-virtual move involves both classical and virtual crossings, but all the other moves involve only one variety of crossing.

-Virtual knots are important, and there is a strong relation between Quantum Field Theory and virtual knots.

-Virtual knots themselves are fascinating objects, and having many connections to other areas of mathematics.

-Virtual knots have many exciting connections with other fields of knots theory.
-The unsolved problem shown is an important motivation to the study of virtual knots.